 During pregnancy, you are advised not to exceed 300 mg of caffeine per day.
-That means no more than two cups of coffee (one cup equals 237 ml or 8 oz.) or three espressos of approximatively 30 ml/1 oz. each, provided you don't get any caffeine from other sources.
+That's equivalent to two 237 ml (8 oz) cups of coffee or three 30 ml (1 oz) espressos per day.
 Caffeine is also found in tea, iced coffee and tea, chocolate, and some soft drinks and medications.